 - New Year’s Eve in Munich

-- Bergamo & Crespi d’Adda: Cities of mountains, industry, and lots of walking
+- Bergamo & Crespi d’Adda: Cities of mountains, industry, & lots of walking

 Have you had any Anthony Bourdain-like food experiences?